STILLPOINT Archive: last updated 04/16/2008

 4 | Black Spaghetti

 Gordon's computer network used to consist of a series of telephone cables running from the "command center" in MacDonald Hall to the administrative offices in Frost.
 It was a joyous day when a grant made it possible to replace these telephone wires with a state-of-the-art Ethernet network connecting all the buildings on campus.
 As with most large projects, this one was slated for the summer.
 One day the workmen who were laying cables informed me that the conduit that held the telephone wires needed to be emptied ASAP and it "wasn't in their contract" to do that.
-Both Dave Sweet and Tom Borchart were on vacation, leaving it up to June Bodoni (director of the Center for Educational Technologies) and me to get the job done.
+Both Dave Sweet and Tom Borchart were on vacation, leaving it up to June Bodoni (director of the Center for Technology Services) and me to get the job done.
 June and I braced ourselves and started pulling black cable, hand over hand, while the workmen watched through the window and laughed.
 After several minutes we had a large quantity of black cable in the computer room.
 Sweaty but proud, we surveyed the pile of cable with a feeling of accomplishment.
 However, our flush of victory was short-lived; all that black spaghetti needed to be moved down the hall to MacDonald 107.
 Oops.
 We hadn't thought to coil it up as we went along.
 Now what?
 It was heavy, it was bulky, it was not cooperative.
 But we pulled it, pushed it and cajoled it, and eventually we got it down the hall.
 Dave and Tom had a good laugh when they got back, and June and I were then in high demand for any heavy-lifting jobs.

 Anita Coco, M.R.E.

 Media Support Specialist